Farm Aid 2023

-Farm Aid 2019 will be Saturday, September 21, at Alpine Valley Music Theatre in East Troy, Wisconsin, marking the second time that Farm Aid has brought its music and food festival to the state.
+Farm Aid 2023 will be at Ruoff Music Center and will be the third time that Farm Aid has brought its festival to the state.

 Watch the Webcast

 Farm Aid 2023 will stream live in HD at farmaid.org, starting at 11:30am EDT.
 Watch the festival on your computer, phone, or tablet.
 If you have a “smart TV,” Apple TV, Roku, or other streaming device, you can watch the webcast on Farm Aid’s YouTube channel.

 The webcast will start with the press event featuring featuring Farm Aid artists and farmers from across the region, offers fans at home a special opportunity to experience a dynamic conversation between farmers and artists.

 Circle Network will broadcast Farm Aid 2023 starting at 7pm EDT, with live and prerecorded segments.
 Circle also will stream Farm Aid 2023 on its app, Circle Now, available free in app stores, throughout the day, beginning with the press event at 11:30am.
 Fans can find Circle Network on DISH Network, over the air with an antenna and on many cable TV channel lineups across the country.
 Visit www.FindCircleNetwork.com to learn more about how to watch Circle Network.
 The show also will be available on Circle Country via streaming platforms, including Roku, Samsung TV Plus, Peacock, VIZIO SmartCast, Xumo, Tubi, Redbox and more.